hubswitch-africa/vscode-symbols/README.md

 ## Release Notes

+### 0.0.3

+Add support for all Asian countries

 ### 0.0.2

-Add support for all african countries
+Add support for all African countries

 ### 0.0.1